 BEN JOLLIFFE - PASTOR

-My wife Jen and I were both born and raised in Ontario.
-We are a little bit small town, a little bit big city, having lived in both for various periods of our lives.
-We both worked for Power to Change (née Campus Crusade for Christ) for a number of years before transitioning to the church world.
-I went to seminary at Reformed Theological Seminary while working for Grace Toronto.
-While not being a pastor, I like to pretend that I own and run a coffee shop/bookstore/t-shirt making shop/design studio.
+Ben and his wife Jen were both born and raised in Ontario.
+They are a little bit small town, a little bit big city, having lived in both for various periods of their lives.
+Ben and Jen both worked for Power to Change (née Campus Crusade for Christ) for a number of years before transitioning to the church world.
+Ben went to seminary at Reformed Theological Seminary while working for Grace Toronto.
+While not being a pastor, Ben likes to pretend that he owns and runs a coffee shop/bookstore/t-shirt making shop/design studio.

-We have four kids, Sara, Luke, Ian and Jake.
-They are nutty, a little dramatic and a lot of fun.
-As a family we enjoy the outdoors, coffee shops, splash pads, waffles, BBQ'ing and naps.
+They have four kids, Sara, Luke, Ian and Jake, who are nutty, a little dramatic and a lot of fun.
+As a family they enjoy the outdoors, coffee shops, splash pads, waffles, BBQ'ing and naps.

 MICHAEL CHHANGUR - CHURCH PLANTING INTERN

-My wife Britney and I met and married in Texas (where she’s from) but have made our home in Ottawa (where I’m from).
-I worked as an emergency department RN while finishing my studies with Reformed Theological Seminary, and have recently accepted a call to church plant in Halifax, NS (starting 2020).
+Mike and his wife Britney met and married in Texas (where she’s from) but have made their home in Ottawa (where Mike is from).
+Mike worked as an emergency department RN while finishing his studies with Reformed Theological Seminary, and have recently accepted a call to church plant in Halifax, NS (starting 2020).

-We have four sweet kids, Annie, Calvin, Lucy, and Knox, and when not reading an endless pile of books to them, I like eating at Hintonburger with Britney, listening to the Blue Jays on the radio, or working on my cauliflower ear at the Ottawa Academy of Martial Arts.
+They have four sweet kids, Annie, Calvin, Lucy, and Knox, and when not reading an endless pile of books to them, Mike likes eating at Hintonburger, listening to the Blue Jays on the radio, and working on his cauliflower ear at the Ottawa Academy of Martial Arts.